jsdclxvi/Reforestation/README.md

-## Why didn’t the orange win the race?
-It ran out of juice.
+## Why did the house go to the doctor?
+It was having window panes.